Jamie Browne

-Jamie Browne (born 3 July 1989) is a US Virgin Islands soccer player who currently plays as a midfielder for Dallas City FC.
+Jamie Browne (born 3 July 1989) is a US Virgin Islands soccer player who notably was a midfielder for Dallas City.
+His current team is United We Stand.

+He is considered as the best United States Virgin Islands soccer players ever.
+He is also tied with as their top goalscorer along J. C. Mack.

+Career

-Browne made his first appearance on the senior national team on September 27, 2006 at the young age of 17.
-Browne scored his first international professional goal against Antigua and Barbuda in an 8-1 defeat on September 6, 2011 in 2014 World Cup qualification group stage.
+Browne made his first appearance on the senior national team on September 27, 2006, at the young age of 17.
+Browne scored his first international professional goal against Antigua and Barbuda in an 8–1 defeat on September 6, 2011 in 2014 World Cup qualification group stage.
 Browne scored against Barbados during qualification for the 2018 FIFA world cup in Russia.